SANT BARTOMEU FESTIVITIES

 SATURDAY OF SANT BARTOMEU

-This show is the one that ends the Sant Bartomeu festivities, so we recommend you see it as it is only held once a year.
-However, in order to enjoy it to the full, you should know some very important aspects.
-The "Nit de foc" is a pyrotechnic show performed by a group of "demons", which means that the scenery, decorations and costumes of its members can be frightening for the little ones.
+This performance marks the end of the Festivities of Sant Bartomeu, and we highly recommend attending it since it only happens once a year.
+However, to enjoy it to the fullest, it is important to know some key details: the Nit de foc is a pyrotechnic show performed by a group of “demons”, meaning that the staging, decorations, and costumes of its members may be frightening for young children.

 Also, we must not forget that it is a fire show and that the pyrotechnic spikes burn.
 For this reason, if you want to enjoy the festival to the full, we recommend that you do the same as the locals: dress in old, long sleeved clothes and go to the fountain in the square just before the show starts to get your clothes a little wet and avoid possible burns.
 Also, if you don't want to "dance" with the "demons" and just want to watch the show, we recommend you to stand as close as possible to the façades that mark the perimeter of the square.
 This way you can be away from the fire but still experience the spectacle from the inside.
 On the other hand, the pyrotechnics cause great thunder and noise, so it is a good tip to wear earplugs.
 Also, it is a show that takes place almost at eleven o'clock at night, so we recommend you to have dinner before going to the square to experience the "Nit de foc".